Trainer Talks: Shawn Powers on Linux, College, and Employability

 Linux is just not as scary and mysterious as everybody seems to think.

-So, if there's a problem where I cannot connect to a web server.
-It could be in my workstation.
-It could be the server that's down.
+So, if there's a problem connecting to a web server, it could be in my workstation or the server that's down.

 First, make sure there's a connection between them.
 Can I ping the server?
-If you can ping that server, everything from my workstation to that server seems to be fine, so don't focus on your computer anymore.
+If you can ping that server, everything from my workstation to that server seems fine, so don't focus on your computer anymore.
 You've narrowed that problem down, so then onward to the server.
 Is this service running?
 Is this port open?

 Just cut the problem in half as often as you can.
 Work on a narrower and narrower problem.

-A couple other things from Shawn Powers
+A couple of other things from Shawn Powers

 Linux For Mortals: How Shawn Got Into Linux